henrytxz/anonymous_by_design/README.md

 hey guys,

-i'm gonna package some code i've already written for a Hadoop and MapReduce class and make it as easy to use for people as possible the program takes a flat data file let's say the columns are
+i'm gonna package some code i' wrote for a Hadoop and MapReduce class and make it as easy to use for people as possible the program takes a flat data file the columns are

 id	title	tagnames	author_id	body	node_type	parent_id	abs_parent_id	added_at	score